kirkebylab/LUMIN/README.md

 # LUMIN (Live-cell User Module for Imaging and analysis of Neuronal activity)

-Lumin is a ....
+Lumin is a software that integrates GUI-based pipeline configuration with automated calcium imaging data analysis, containing steps for deep-learning ROI segmentation, signal extraction, ΔF/F normalization, and response quantification.

-This repository contains ....
+This repository contains a guide how to get started with LUMIN and notebooks used to

 ## Documentation
 To be updated ...